 - Greek Yogurt or Sour Cream: Add a dollop of yogurt for some extra zingy taste and creamy texture.

-- Shredded Cheese: Adds some cheesy flavours and goes extremely well with potato soup.
-Our favourite are sharp cheddar and parmesan but any other (strong flavoured) cheese of choice would work here.
+- Vegan Shredded Cheese: Adds some cheesy flavors and goes extremely well with potato soup.
+Our favorites are sharp cheddar and parmesan but any other (strong flavored) cheese of choice would work here.
 Opt for vegan cheese to keep this recipe vegan.

 - Leek: We used some of the raw leek as a topping.
 Could be replaced with green onions.

-- Fresh Herbs: Such as fresh thyme or chives make an amazing topping!
+- Fresh Herbs: Such as fresh thyme or fresh chives make an amazing topping!